walcht/neovim-unity/README.md

 1. Run `nvim` on anything so that you trigger the installation of dependencies then run `:checkhealth` and solve potential issues (some dependencies may require, for instance, Python3 and you may not have it on your system, etc).

 </details>

 <details><summary>adjust your own Neovim configuration</summary>

-It is assumed that you know Lua (at least the basics) and know how to configure your Neovim setup (also very basic stuff - nothing advanced).
+- It is assumed that you know Lua (at least the basics) and know how to configure your Neovim setup (also very basic stuff - nothing advanced).
 The following steps will not make any organizational assumptions and it is assumed that you are able to take the following snippets and integrate them within your own Neovim configuration.
-That being said, start by setting up the Roslyn LS:

 1. We will make use of Neovim's core LSP functionalities and no external dependencies - no plugins, no nvim-config, just plain Neovim.
 Copy the following Lua script somewhere into your configuration (e.g., in your config's `init`) and make sure to update **<roslyn_ls_path>** to the path of your installed Roslyn LS:

     ```lua
     --- This will be called on LS initialization to request Roslyn to open the